rahulsm27/Case_Studies/README.md

 ## Solution:

 1. Used various charts to draw insights into customer profile
-2. Computed conditional and marginal probabilites to draw insights
+2. Computed conditional and marginal probabilities to draw insights